willstMSFT/microsoft-365-docs/microsoft-365/syntex/create-syntex-model.md

     > [!NOTE]
     > These available model options are configured by your Microsoft 365 admin.
 All model options might not be available.

 3. Select the type of custom model you want to create.
-The **Train a custom model** section shows the training method for the type of custom models you want to create.
-Choose from the following prebuilt models:
+Choose from the following prebuilt model types:

-- **Teaching method** – Creates an [unstructured document processing model](document-understanding-overview.md).
+    - **Single class model** – Creates an [unstructured document processing model](document-understanding-overview.md).

-- **Freeform selection method** – Creates a [freeform document processing model](form-processing-overview.md).
+    - **Freeform extraction model** – Creates a [freeform document processing model](form-processing-overview.md).

-- **Layout method** – Creates a [structured document processing model](form-processing-overview.md).
+    - **Structured extraction model** – Creates a [structured document processing model](form-processing-overview.md).

 4. Select one of the following tabs to continue with the custom model you want to use.